MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

 [gtk_color_chooser_] add_palette
 --------------------------------

 Adds a palette to the color chooser.
-If @orientation is horizontal, the colors are grouped in rows, with @colors_per_line colors in each row.
-If @horizontal is 0, the colors are grouped in columns instead.
+If *orientation* is horizontal, the colors are grouped in rows, with *colors_per_line* colors in each row.
+If *horizontal* is `0`, the colors are grouped in columns instead.

 The default color palette of `Gnome::Gtk3::ColorChooserWidget` has 27 colors, organized in columns of 3 colors.
 The default gray palette has 9 grays in a single row.